-As we prepare for our 2021/22 concert season, our community continues to be faced with public health concerns and uncertainty about potentially shifting mask and vaccination mandates required by The Granada Theatre, as well as whether the City will allow easy drop-off zones in front of The Granada Theatre.
+As we begin 2022, our community continues to be faced with public health concerns and uncertainty about potentially shifting mask and vaccination mandates required by The Granada Theatre.

-While resolution of these issues will be determined by public health officials, the City of Santa Barbara, and The Granada Theatre, the Santa Barbara Symphony is publishing its policy for subscription and ticket holders, to help patrons feel comfortable in making plans to return to live performances.
+We continue to be guided by recommendations from public health officials, our musicians’ and stagehands’ unions, the City of Santa Barbara, and The Granada Theatre.
+The Santa Barbara Symphony is publishing its policy for subscription and ticket holders, to help patrons feel comfortable in attending live performances.

 When you purchase tickets you’re not taking any financial risk.
 No matter what happens, we’re going to offer you flexibility and choices.
-As we did this past season, in the event that either we are forced to cancel, reschedule, or reimagine a concert or concerts in the 2021/22 season – or if your situation changes and you don’t feel comfortable attending – the Santa Barbara Symphony will offer subscribers and ticket holders the following options and flexibility:
+If you are not feeling well, we ask that you remain at home and not attend our performance. n the event that either we are forced to cancel, reschedule, or reimagine a concert or concerts in the 2021/22 season – or if your situation changes and you don’t feel well or comfortable attending – the Santa Barbara Symphony will offer subscribers and ticket holders the following options and flexibility:

-- Transfer your tickets forward to either the rescheduled date or a new digital program, if allowable;
+- Transfer your tickets forward to either the rescheduled date or a new concert program, if allowable;

 - Convert your tickets to a tax-deductible donation;